For urgent consular assistance call

 Declare amounts over WST 20,000 when you arrive and depart.
 This covers all forms of currency, not only cash.

-You can change money and find ATMs in the major centres.
+You can change money and find ATMs at the airport on arrival and in the major centres.

 Credit cards can be used at most resorts and large shops.
 Not many small businesses accept credit cards.